Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

+Here, we use $\tau=1000$\,s.
+Smaller values are also explored, and the illustration remains similar.
+The values of the mean and disturbance components obviously depend on window $\tau$; however, their sum remains exactly the original $\phi$.

+The top two panels in \figref{fig:wave_up} reveal compressive propagating disturbances, with an EM disturbance of more than 10\% of the mean values.
+The lower panels illustrate a steady upflow of 200 km s$^{-1}$ and a velocity disturbance of 10 - 20 km s$^{-1}$.
+Given the highly vertical magnetic field in this region (10$^{\circ}$ or less from the $z$ axis), the line-of-sight velocity largely shows longitudinal disturbances.

 A detailed analysis of the waves in the simulations presented here is not the focus of this paper and is left for future investigations.
 What triggers the transverse and slow propagating waves in a low-$\beta$ corona remains an interesting question.
 Here we choose to present results in a way similar to how actual observations are made, where wave dynamics in a single loop may be strongly contaminated by line-of-sight integration.
-More in-depth analysis needs to isolate the properties of the wave disturbances and oscillations along a particular loop in the 3D volume, which then can be compared with classical loop models.
+More in-depth analysis needs to isolate the properties of the wave disturbances and oscillations along a particular loop in the 3D volume, which then can then be compared with those of classical loop models.
 We expect to investigate whether this is similar to the model of \citet{GaoYuhang+al:2023} where small amplitude oscillations are driven by p-modes.
+Meanwhile, although projections of transverse oscillation might not be completely ruled out, the compressive longitudinal disturbances in the open flux region are more consistent with slow-mode magnetoacoustic waves.